 Project Turnkey - OFC Awards Nearly $7 Million to Bring Critical Help to East Multnomah County

-Elder African-American women share healthy black cultural food traditions with the younger generations.
+Elder African-American women passing down their cultural food traditions to the younger generations.

 Today, only 7% of people from communities of color report eating five or more servings of fruits and vegetables daily, compared to 18% of whites.

 The resulting poor nutrition, combined with the other social determinants of health, means that our African-American neighbors have the highest rate of heart disease, hypertension, diabetes and obesity in Oregon.